SteveMarshall/stevemarshall.github.io/_posts/2005-10-19-the-inaugural-journal-entry.md

 Update: One of the first errors I'm going to try to crack is visible on the [about][] page for those of you using either Firefox up to 1.0.* or Safari - if the image isn't loaded quickly enough, the CSS-positioned corners don't end up in the right places on the page.
 Any suggestions are much appreciated.

-Also, if anyone uses Opera and has any idea how I can fix the fact that it doesn't correctly handle absolutely positioned elements with <code>width: auto</code> and <code>left</code> and <code>right</code> positions, then that would be nice.
+Also, if anyone uses Opera and has any idea how I can fix the fact that it doesn't correctly handle absolutely positioned elements with `width: auto` and `left` and `right` positions, then that would be nice.

 [Ben]: http://ben-ward.co.uk/
 [about]: /about/